Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Complete intersections

-We will first fix some notation for the remainder of this section.
-Fix a contractible curve class $C$ in the ambient variety $Y$.
-Let $E = \P(\sE) \to B$ be the contraction of $C$ on $Y$.
-The goal is to prove that $X$ contains a curve of class $C$, which is the class of a line in a fiber of $\pi \from E \to B$.
-We also assume that the intersection of $C$ with the anticanonical divisor of $X$ is nonnegative, or equivalently by adjunction that $\sum_i H_i \insec C \leq -K_Y \insec C$.
+Fix a contractible class $[C]$ in the toric ambient variety $Y$.
+Let $E = \P(\sE) \to B$ be the exceptional locus of the contraction of $[C]$ on $Y$.
+The goal is to prove that $X$ contains a curve $C$ of this class, which is the class of a line in a fiber of $\pi \from E \to B$.
+To do this, we construct and study a vector bundle on the relative Grassmannian $\Gr(2,\sE)$, which defines the relative Fano scheme of lines of the complete intersection $X$.